DevExpress/devextreme-documentation/concepts/05 UI Components/Splitter/20 Implement Custom Scrolling/00 Implement Custom Scrolling.md

-Splitter displays native scroll bars when pane content doesn't fit into the pane.
-This often happens as a result of a resize operation.
+Splitter displays native scroll bars when pane content doesn't fit into the pane, for example, when resizing a pane.

 You can hide native scroll bars and use a DevExtreme ScrollView component.
 This component includes extended scroll bar settings.
 For example, you can use different [scroll bar visibility modes](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#showScrollbar).
 For more information about the available options, refer to the [ScrollView API section](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/).